-Classen SAS at Northeast Rank: #84 (in the United States) THE TOP 100 PUBLIC HIGH schools ranked by U.S. News are the best in demonstrated academic outcomes, and they reported high graduation rates.
+Classen SAS High School at Northeast Rank: #1 (Oklahoma) Classen SAS High School at Northeast Rank: #84 (in the United States)

+THE TOP 100 PUBLIC HIGH schools ranked by U.S. News are the best in demonstrated academic outcomes, and they reported high graduation rates.